tomcritchlow/tomcritchlow.github.io/_posts/2022-05-06-executive-dashboards.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 This tracks nicely to what I see inside organizations.
 Too often user research is a one-time activity, and often buried deep inside the product or marketing org.
 It's not a *strategic* activity.
-What would it look like to structure user research at a strategic, executive dashbaordlevel?
+What would it look like to structure user research at a strategic, executive dashboard level?
 Maybe something like Amazon's voice of the customer.

 📈📈📈